prysmaticlabs/documentation/website/docs/advanced/builder.md

 :::caution

 This guide is for advanced Prysm Users to configure their client for the purposes of extracting [MEV](https://ethereum.org/en/developers/docs/mev/).
 There are risks to using a builder which may result in missed rewards, missed proposals, censored transactions, omitted transactions, and even slashing when used incorrectly.
-The Prysm team does not provide guidance on which builders/relays are recommended but lists are available for you to make a judgement on based on your own values.
+The Prysm team does not provide guidance on which builders/relays are recommended but lists are available for you to make a judgement based on your own values.

 :::